chrisjmccormick/chrisjmccormick.github.io/_posts/2017-01-11-word2vec-tutorial-part-2-negative-sampling.markdown

 ========================
 The authors pointed out that a word pair like "Boston Globe" (a newspaper) has a much different meaning than the individual words "Boston" and "Globe".
 So it makes sense to treat "Boston Globe", wherever it occurs in the text, as a single word with its own word vector representation.

-Their paper doesn't go in to detail about how they performed phrase detection, other than to say that it was a "data driven" approach.

-You can see the results, though, in their published model, which was trained on 100 billion words from a Google News dataset.
+You can see the results in their published model, which was trained on 100 billion words from a Google News dataset.
 The addition of phrases to the model swelled the vocabulary size to 3 million words!

 If you're interested in their resulting vocabulary, I poked around it a bit and published a post on it [here](http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/).
 You can also just browse their vocabulary [here](https://github.com/chrisjmccormick/inspect_word2vec/tree/master/vocabulary).

+I haven't had a chance to investigate their method of phrase detection, but it is covered in the "Learning Phrases" section of their [paper](http://arxiv.org/pdf/1310.4546.pdf).
+I'm also told the code is available in word2phrase.c of their published code [here](https://code.google.com/archive/p/word2vec/).

 <div class="message">One thought I had for an alternate phrase recognition strategy would be to use the titles of all Wikipedia articles as your vocabulary.</div>